World / Feature / August 15, 2024

 By signing up, you confirm that you are over the age of 16 and agree to receive occasional promotional offers for programs that support The Nation’s journalism.
 You may unsubscribe or adjust your preferences at any time.
 You can read our Privacy Policy here.

 In 1972, four years after My Lai, I was in Vietnam when I was invited to a cocktail party in Danang.
-A fervently anti-Communist philosophy professor, whose husband headed the local branch of Texaco, told me the United States’ biggest mistake had been to withdraw support from Ngo Dinh Diem, the president of South Vietnam who had been assassinated in 1963 when Americans looked favorably on the coup to overthrow him.
-Diem, she insisted, was a brilliant statesman as well as the second-greatest patriot in the entire 5,000-year history of Vietnam.
-I bit: Who then was the first greatest patriot?
-“Ho Chi Minh” (the leader of Communist North Vietnam), said this staunch anti-Communist without hesitation.
-That was when it was pretty clear we didn’t know what we were doing.
+A fervently anti-communist American philosophy professor, whose husband headed the local branch of Texaco, told me the United States’ biggest mistake had been to withdraw support from Ngo Dinh Diem, the president of South Vietnam, who was assassinated in 1963 when Americans looked favorably on the coup to overthrow him.
+Diem, she insisted, was a brilliant statesman as well as the second-greatest patriot in what she said was the entire 5,000-year history of Vietnam.
+I bit: Who, then, was the first-greatest patriot?
+“Ho Chi Minh,” said this staunch anti-communist without hesitation, referring to the leader of communist North Vietnam.
+That was when it became pretty clear we didn’t know what we were doing.

 In Latin they abbreviate that as QED.
 The English translation is, That says it all.